L3MON4D3/LuaSnip/DOC.md

 Snippets contain some interesting tables, eg. `snippet.env` contains variables used in the LSP-protocol like `TM_CURRENT_LINE` or `TM_FILENAME` or `snippet.captures`, where capture-groups of regex-triggers are stored.
-These tables are primarily useful in dynamic/functionNodes, where the snippet is passed to the generating function.
+Additionally, the string that was used to trigger the snippet is stored in `snippet.trigger`.
+These variables/tables are primarily useful in dynamic/functionNodes, where the snippet can be accessed through the immediate parent, which is passed to the function.

 Snippets that should be loaded for all files must be put into the `ls.snippets.all`-table, those only for a specific filetype `ft` belong in